AlexxNica/stacki-kubernetes/README.md

 ##### Monitoring

 I've created a stacki-prometheus pallet that runs Prometheus/Grafana on the frontend with some default dashboards for bare metal, Kubernetes, and Docker.
 Follow the [stacki-prometheus README.md](https://github.com/StackIQ/stacki-prometheus) to add monitoring to your kubernetes infrastructure.

+You should be able to get to Grafana at https://your.front.end.ip:3000 and prometheus at https://your.front.end.ip:9090.

 ##### Proposed changes in no particular order
 * You oughta be able to install with CoreOS too.